dougalstanton/rpg/_reports/trophy-dark-house-of-rot-1.md

 layout: series

 title: "Entering the house"
+description: >
-summary: "Bevan follows rumours of riches being smuggled into town"
+  Bevan follows up on rumours of riches being smuggled into town.
 date: 2023-01-26

 series: